Auxority/ccli-songselect-to-planning-center/readme.md

 ## TODO:

-1. Use proper Planning Center segments by adding all the song tags (like VERSE and CHORUS) in full caps without HTML bold tags.
-2. Check if a song exists within the archived songs in Planning Center (to prevent issues when adding the song)
+1. Check if a song exists within the archived songs in Planning Center (to prevent issues when adding the song)
-3. Extract the tempo/bpm from the chords page or lead sheet page (through the CCLI API).
+2. Extract the tempo/bpm from the chords page or lead sheet page (through the CCLI API).
-4. Support importing songs without ChordPro
+3. Support importing songs without ChordPro

 ## Development guide